The V&A Museum | A Palace of Art & Design Through The Ages

 One of the most iconic museums in London, the V&A’s history is rich.
 Originally named the Museum of Manufacturers in 1852, Henry Cole (its first director) declared that the museum “should be a schoolroom for everyone on a mission to improve the standards of British industry by educating designers, manufacturers and consumers in art and science”.
 Queen Victoria herself then laid the final foundation stone in the new building in 1899, when it was renamed as the Victoria and Albert Museum.

-Now the world’s largest museum of applied and decorative arts and design, the V&A houses a permanent collection of over 2.3 million objects spanning over 5000 years of humanity.
+Now the world’s largest museum of applied and decorative arts and design, the V&A houses a permanent collection of over 2.8 million objects spanning over 5000 years of humanity.
 So the variety on offer is pretty astounding.
 It houses many of the UK’s national collections in architecture, furniture, fashion, textiles, photography, sculpture, painting, jewellery, glass, ceramics, book arts, theatre and design, with collections being broken down into four main brackets: Asia; Europe; Exhibitions; plus Materials & Techniques.
-And on the last Friday of every month, the museum opens its doors for V&A Lates, when you can enjoy all of the above… with cocktails.
+And on the last Friday of every month, the museum opens its doors for free V&A Lates, when you can enjoy all of the above… with cocktails.

-Within its cavernous, labyrinthine galleries (which are works of art in themselves), you’ll find 19th century wedding dresses and Dame Edna’s spectacles; a replica statue of David and a Maharajah’s throne; a 3000-year old golden necklace; Medieval manuscripts; Persian rugs; a minuscule notebook belonging to Leonardo da Vinci and an animatronic wooden tiger.
+Within the V&A’s cavernous, labyrinthine galleries (which are works of art in themselves), you’ll find 19th century wedding dresses and Dame Edna’s spectacles; a replica statue of David and a Maharajah’s throne; a 3000-year old golden necklace; Medieval manuscripts; Persian rugs; a minuscule notebook belonging to Leonardo da Vinci and an animatronic wooden tiger.

-There’s a downloadable interactive map to help you find your way around – which breaks everything down so that you can search for specific items and rooms or just browse the galleries floor by floor, depending on how long you’ve got.
+There’s also a downloadable interactive map to help you find your way around – which breaks everything down so that you can search for specific items and rooms or just browse the galleries floor by floor, depending on how long you’ve got.

 NOTE: The V&A is open daily again, 10am-5.45pm (last admission 4.45pm).
 The permanent collections are free to look round, but you’re advised to book ahead to visit the temporary exhibitions, which you can do HERE.